0xb0rn3/droidB/README.md

 <div align="center">

-## 📜 Disclaimer
+## 📜 Full Disclaimer

-> **⚠️ USE AT YOUR OWN RISK**
+> **⚠️ USE AT YOUR OWN RISK — ON YOUR OWN DEVICES**
 >
-> This tool modifies system applications and firmware.
-While designed with safety in mind, improper use can result in data loss, device malfunction, or bricking.
-Always backup your data before proceeding.
+> This tool installs system applications, modifies firmware, grants elevated permissions, clones APK signatures, and interfaces with device security mechanisms.
+These are powerful capabilities.
+They can brick devices, void warranties, trigger carrier locks, expose sensitive data, and — if misused — constitute criminal offences.
 >
-> The developers are not responsible for any damage caused by the use or misuse of this software.
-By using droidB, you accept full responsibility for any outcomes.
+> The developer is not responsible for:
+> - Bricked, bootlooped, or otherwise damaged devices
+> - Data loss resulting from any operation performed with this tool
+> - Voided manufacturer or carrier warranties
+> - Legal consequences arising from misuse
+> - Any harm caused to any person by software installed using this tool
 >
-> **Always verify:**
+> **Before every flash or system-level operation, verify:**
-> - You have the correct firmware for your device model
+> - You own the device or have explicit written authorization to modify it
 > - Your device is charged above 50%
+> - You have completed a full backup (droidB will remind you)
-> - You understand the operation you're performing
+> - You understand exactly what the operation will do
-> - You have backups of important data
+> - You have read and understood the [Ethical Use & Legal Notice](#-ethical-use--legal-notice)
+>
+> **By downloading, installing, or running droidB you confirm:**
+> You have read the Ethical Use Policy in full.
+You will only use this software on devices you own or are explicitly authorized to modify.
+You accept sole and complete legal and moral responsibility for every action taken with this tool.

 </div>